DriCro6663/pixel-font-maker/README.md

 # Note

 * If you cannot convert the file by executing convert.bat, please build the environment by referring to [BuildTheEnvironment](#BuildTheEnvironment), and then execute the script to convert the file.
+* When using font images created by Aseprite or other programs, the image may not be read correctly.
+In that case, edit copy of default image, e.g. 8x8, to recognize font correctly.

+# Updates

+* 2021/11/11: <br>
+Added the ability to set the width and height of the font for each half-width and full-width character.
+* 2021/11/04: <br>
+First commit

 # Developer Information